HKU-SDG-Classification/SDG-Curriculum-Analysis/README.md

 # SDG Curriculum Analysis
 Developed by Dr. Leon Lei, Mr. Meilin Tan, Mr Yao Rui

+Education plays an essential role in achieving United Nations Sustainable Development Goals (SDGs).
+However, there are only scattered studies on monitoring how schools and universities holistically teach SDGs through their curriculum.
+The main purpose of this study is to investigate the connection of existing curriculum to SDG education.
+In this study, we use machine learning approaches to tag courses with SDGs.

 ## SDG List
 GOAL 1: No Poverty
 GOAL 2: Zero Hunger